Mid-Urethral Sling Surgery

 Possible Complications

-Complications during and following stress urinary incontinence treatment surgery are uncommon, but in rare cases, the bladder or urethra can be injured during surgery.
+Complications during and following stress urinary incontinence surgery are uncommon, but in rare cases, the bladder or urethra can be injured during surgery.
 The area around the bladder neck has a generous blood supply and bleeding is an occasional problem, as is injury to blood vessels or nerves.
-With any surgery, complications from anesthesia or infection in the procedure area is possible.
+With any surgery, complications from anesthesia or infection in the procedure area are possible.

 Misinformation about the mesh used to make bladder/mid-urethral slings is widely circulated, but they are safe and reliable with a low risk of causing problems later on.
 Rarely, they can erode through the vaginal skin and cause pain or into the bladder or bladder neck.
 If this occurs, surgery may be required to remove the mesh.